MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 ---

+## Memory Scanning

+A memory scanner is a feature that usually exists in the aforementioned tools in some barebones way.
+Dedicated memory scanners give us a lot more freedom over the process of looking at and searching for values in the memory.
+The best known memory scanner is [CheatEngine](https://www.cheatengine.org/) which is heavily used by the video-game modding community.
+Memory scanners can also be used for non-video game programs but are not necessary.

+When we know that a certain numerical value exists inside the program, but do not know the exact location of it, we can skim through the entire memory and find the address where it is stored.
+CheatEngine also has a disassembler built-in and that means that we can find both the exact locations in memory, where the value is stored, but also see how it is used by the program.

+Certain challenges require CheatEngine to be solved, but those cases are few.
 ### Scripting

 Scripting is the forgotten about child of the reverse engineering world.
 There is no good way to teach scripting, since each use-case is unique.
 Using scripts to emulate the behavior of the program, or to filter data are two common ones, but there is an infinite amount of possibilities.
 Platforms like Ghidra allow for embedded scripting, using their custom API, but any scripting language can be used.
 Python is the most used language for scripting, but Golang and Lua are also good choices.
 The python [PWNTOOLS](https://github.com/Gallopsled/pwntools)library implements a lot of features that are impossible to live without once you get used to them.
 It is useful for both REV and PWN challenges, and is something that everyone should get, even surface level, experience in.